 ½ tsp ground nutmeg

 ¼ tsp ground cloves

 ½ tsp salt

 300 g pitted dates, chopped

 Whole walnuts for decorating

-In a saucepan, bring the molasses, maple syrup, Demerara sugar, butter and 3 Tbsp vanilla liqueur to a simmer, but keep an eye on it as it froths up and boils over in a flash.
+In a saucepan, bring the molasses, maple syrup, Demerara sugar and butter to a simmer, but keep an eye on it as it froths up and boils over in a flash.
 Simmer on a very low heat, stirring continuously, until the sugar has dissolved.
 Stir the ground spices in.
 Remove and leave to cool to room temperature.

 Preheat the oven to 180℃.

 An hour before making the tart, put the chopped dates in a bowl and sprinkle 1 scant tsp of bicarb over.
 Pour 1 cup of boiling water over to cover and leave to cool.

 Grease two pie dishes.
 Roll out the pastry.
 Place a pie dish top side down on the pastry and cut a circle 3 cm wider than the dish.
 Place in a dish and prick all over the bottom with a fork.
 Gather the rest of the pastry up, roll into a ball and roll out again, to repeat, pricking the second base with a fork too.
 Crimp the pastry all around the edges with finger and thumb.
 Refrigerate for 15 minutes.